Manevolent/ts3j/README.md

 TS3J is an open-source implementation of the reverse-engineered Teamspeak3 full server/client protocol, as an adaptation of Splamy's C# TS3Client source code.
 You can find that here: https://github.com/Splamy/TS3AudioBot/.

-The aim of this project is to provide a full client, capable of performing all functions a full client can.
-This project will be "headless" is not intended to be a bot or server itself; it only aims to be an API to interact with the client or server sockets.

-If you are familiar with the Java Teamspeak3 serverQuery API, you will hit the ground running with this API as I am using several of their objects for the query side of the application.
-I will also bring in as many commands as I can, meaning with a little bit of elbow grease you can move from a serverQuery bot to a TS3J bot more easily than otherwise.
-Reason being, my current audio bot used serverQuery.

-I recommend using tomp2p's opus-wrapper and encode 20ms slices of your PCM stream, in stereo, and provide the OPUS_MUSIC type through the Microphone class.
-Ideally, you will encode packets on a separate thread, and place them into a Queue, where you will then dequeue them on the provide() method in Microphone.
-This ensures the lowest possible jitter.

-TS3J is formatted and stubbed for server support, and no logic has been written.
-I've discovered that, with the protocol reversed, it may be possible to make a server that doesn't adhere to the licensing restrictions.
-While nobody can stop anyone from making a reverse-engineered server as well now, I won't be sharing any code for one.

 # Maven

 If you want the latest `-SNAPSHOT`: